Paul Marshall (investor): Education

+The Marshall Institute

-In April 2015, it was announced that Marshall would donate £30 million to the London School of Economics to establish The Marshall Institute for Philanthropy and Social Entrepreneurship, alongside Sir Thomas Hughes-Hallett.
-The institute was launched in 2015, with a core aim "to improve the impact and effectiveness of private contributions to the public good".
+In April 2015, it was announced that Marshall would donate £30 million to the London School of Economics to establish the Marshall Institute for Philanthropy and Social Entrepreneurship, alongside Sir Thomas Hughes-Hallett.
+Marshall and Hughes-Hallett had previously collaborated on the Philanthropy Review, where they identified a lack of comprehensive research into the efficacy of private contributions to public welfare.
+Their vision was to create a "world-class centre of teaching" to fill that gap by advancing research into enhancing philanthropic impact, studying how charities can be more effective, and nurturing the next generation of philanthropic experts.

-Marshall was knighted in the 2016 Birthday Honours for services to education and philanthropy.

-According to the Sunday Times Giving List in 2020, Marshall donated £106.8 million to charitable causes in 2019.
+In 2017, the Marshall Institute launched an MSc in Social Business and Entrepreneurship.

+In 2021, Marshall donated an additional £50 million to the Marshall Institute to establish the Marshall Impact Accelerator to "provide a new platform for scaling promising social ventures to help tackle global challenges."

 Publications

 Marshall has written widely about education.
 In 2012, he edited a book on improving the education system called The Tail: how England's schools fail one child in five – and what can be done.
 Contributors included Labour MP Frank Field, Professor Chris Husbands of the Institute of Education and Stephen Machin of the London School of Economics.
 He is also co-author of Aiming Higher: a better future for England's schools with Jennifer Moses (2006), and author of Tackling Educational Inequality (with Sumi Rabindrakumar and Lucy Wilkins, 2007).

 Marshall's other publications include: The Market Failures Review (Editor – 1999), Britain After Blair (co-editor with Julian Astle, David Laws, Alasdair Murray) and Football and the Big Society (with Sam Tomlin, 2011).

-In 2020 he published 10½ Lessons from Experience: Perspectives on Fund Management, a personal reflection on lessons learned from a career in fund management.
+In 2020, he published 10½ Lessons from Experience: Perspectives on Fund Management, a personal reflection on lessons learned from a career in fund management.
 The Times described the book as "a bit of a gem" and a Bloomberg review welcomed its examination of cognitive bias, the use of data and systematic strategies by successful fund managers.
 Marshall wrote, "Machines have not won yet.
 Machines typically do not fare well in a crisis.
 They are not good at responding to a new paradigm until the rules of the new paradigm are plugged into them by a human."